miracl/maas-sdk-dotnet-v2/README.md

 * `demo` is used for integration testing and is part of a separate solution (`Integration.sln`) and it is not supposed to be run manually

 ## Sample Endpoints
-The `MiraclAuthenticationApp` sample handles the following requests in order to serve as an authenticator for a mobile app:
+The `MiraclAuthenticationApp` sample handles the following requests in order to support authentication for a mobile app:
 * POST `/authzurl`
  This returns an http status of OK and data in the following json format:
 ```